-Check out these strange but beautiful beasties…
+Check out these unusual, but beautiful, horse breeds…

 Taking us right back to Kevin Keegan’s hair in the 1980s, the permed look never went away as far as the Bakshir Curly is concerned.
 Their origins are highly debated, with some saying they come from Asia, and others from South America.
 Curlies are depicted in Native American artwork, and were used as sacred mounts for chiefs and medicine men by early Sioux Indians.
 The amount of curl in each coat varies from a slight wave to the full poodle – and like poodles, they’re said to be hypoallergenic.
 With a characteristic stride and long movement, these tough creatures are often used in endurance.